vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

     font-size: 12px;
     text-rendering: geometricPrecision;
 }
 ```

-Now because this site is written mobile-first, we need to ensure that the baseline font is increased at the appropriate screen widths for our body font.
+Now because this site is written mobile-first, we need to ensure that the baseline font is increased at the appropriate screen width for our body font.
 ```
 @media all and (min-width: 640px) {
     :root {